-To assist the Board in fulfilling its responsibilities, the Management provides the Board with a management report containing complete, adequate and timely information prior to the Board meetings.
+To assist the Board in fulfilling its responsibilities, the Management provides the Board with a management report containing complete, adequate and timely information prior to the Board meetings and on an ongoing basis to enable them to make informed decisions to discharge their duties and responsibilities.
 All directors have separate and independent access to the Management, including the Company Secretaries at all times.

 In order to ensure that the Board is able to discharge its responsibilities effectively, the Management provides the Directors with regular updates on the operational and financial performance of the Group and on material developments relating to the Group.
 To allow Directors sufficient time to prepare for meetings, Board and Board Committees' papers are required to be distributed to the relevant Directors at least three working days prior to the meeting, save in the case of any ad hoc or urgent meeting.
 Any additional material or information requested by the Directors is promptly furnished.
-Key members of the Management who are in a position to provide additional insight in the matters to be discussed will be present at the relevant time during the Board and Board Committees' meetings.
+Key members of the Management who are in a position to provide additional insight on the matters to be discussed will be present at the relevant time during the Board and Board Committees' meetings.